Friedreich's ataxia

-Friedreich's ataxia (FRDA or FA) is an autosomal-recessive genetic disease that causes difficulty walking, a loss of sensation in the arms and legs, and impaired speech that worsens over time.
-Symptoms generally start between 5 and 20 years of age.
-Many develop hypertrophic cardiomyopathy and require a mobility aid such as a cane, walker, or wheelchair in their teens.
-As the disease progresses, some affected people lose their sight and hearing.
-Other complications may include scoliosis and diabetes mellitus.
+Friedreich's ataxia (FRDA) is a rare, inherited, autosomal recessive neurodegenerative disorder that primarily affects the nervous system, causing progressive damage to the spinal cord, peripheral nerves, and cerebellum, leading to impaired muscle coordination (ataxia).
+The condition typically manifests in childhood or adolescence, with initial symptoms including difficulty walking, loss of balance, and poor coordination.
+As the disease progresses, it can also impact speech, vision, and hearing.
+Many individuals with Friedreich's ataxia develop scoliosis, diabetes, and hypertrophic cardiomyopathy, a serious heart condition that is a leading cause of mortality in patients.

-The condition is caused by mutations in the FXN gene on chromosome 9, which makes a protein called frataxin.
-In FRDA, cells produce less frataxin.
+Friedreich's ataxia is caused by mutations in the FXN gene, which result in reduced production of frataxin, a protein essential for mitochondrial function, particularly in iron-sulfur cluster biogenesis.
+The deficiency of frataxin disrupts cellular energy production and leads to oxidative stress, contributing to the neurological and systemic symptoms associated with the disorder.
 Degeneration of nerve tissue in the spinal cord causes the ataxia; particularly affected are the sensory neurons essential for directing muscle movement of the arms and legs through connections with the cerebellum.
 The spinal cord becomes thinner, and nerve cells lose some myelin sheath.

-No effective treatment is known, but several therapies are in trials.
-FRDA shortens life expectancy due to heart disease, but some people can live into their 60s or older.
+There is currently no cure for Friedreich's ataxia, but treatment focuses on symptom management and slowing disease progression.
+In 2023, the U.S. Food and Drug Administration (FDA) approved omaveloxolone as the first treatment for Friedreich's ataxia.
+This medication works by reducing oxidative stress and inflammation in neurons, which helps improve motor function in some patients.
+Ongoing research continues to explore potential therapies aimed at increasing frataxin levels, protecting mitochondria, and addressing the genetic cause of the disease.
+Although life expectancy may be reduced, particularly due to cardiac complications, advancements in care and treatment have improved outcomes for many individuals with Friedreich's ataxia.

-FRDA affects one in 50,000 people in the United States and is the most common inherited ataxia.
-Rates are highest in people of Western European descent.
+FRDA is the most common inherited ataxia (1 in 40,000 of those of European descent).
+Rates of FRDA are highest in people of Western European descent; it is comparatively rare in other ethnic groups.
 The condition is named after German physician Nikolaus Friedreich, who first described it in the 1860s.

 Symptoms

-Symptoms typically start between the ages of 5 and 15, but in late-onset FRDA, they may occur after age 25 years.
+Symptoms typically start between the ages of 5 and 15, but in late-onset FRDA, they may occur after the age of 25 years.
 The symptoms are broad, but consistently involve gait and limb ataxia, dysarthria and loss of lower limb reflexes.